mlswg/mls-protocol/draft-barnes-mls-protocol.md

  * symmetric encryption (using AEAD)
  * symmetric signatures (HMAC) (optional)

-In addition, asymmetric signatures should be used to ensure message athenticity.
+In addition, asymmetric signatures should be used to ensure message authenticity.

 In combination with server-side enforced ordering, data from previous messages can be used (as a salt when hashing) to:

  * add freshness to derived symmetric keys
  * create channel-binding between messages to achieve some form of transcript security